pranjul6386/covid_real_time_kaggle/README.md

 Real time face mask prediction model with 94 % accuracy with many faces in a image.It can track as many faces and in the real time detect the mask with open cv.
 There are 3 classes for prediction are:
-1 mask
+1 mask on the face
-2 no mask
+2 no mask on the face
 3 mask not properly weared